 If your summer isn’t complete without a little extra throttle, you can set yourself up for some of the most stunning off-roading of your life during your stay at Winter Park.

-Side By Side ATV Tours: If you’re looking for an off-roading adventure for the family, check out off-road side-by-side ATV tours with Grand Adventures.
+Side-by-side ATV Tours: If you’re looking for an off-roading adventure for the family, check out off-road side-by-side ATV tours with Grand Adventures.
 On this tour, you’ll be able to drive your own machine while following a guide up the historic Corona Pass.
 At nearly 12,000 ft in elevation, you’ll have plenty of opportunities to take pictures and enjoy Rocky Mountain views.

 Directions from the resort | 3 minutes